A fairy tale adventure for the hero in all of usElla Enchanted

 - Improbable Food Budget: How a door-to-door watch salesman (and a lousy one, at that) manages to feed and clothe his entire household is not explained well.
 However, the cook is a fairy, which might explain why there's enough food to go around, at least.

-- Instant Awesome Just Add Ninjas: The Crimson Guard is basically a group of medieval ninjas.
+- Instant Awesome Just Add Ninjas: The Red Guard is basically a group of medieval ninjas.
 In a European fantasy kingdom.
 Given the other anachronisms already shown, it's not that farfetched.
 The fact that they are summoned by breaking the glass on a button box just makes it better.

 - Involuntary Dance: Ella is compelled to sing and dance for the entertainment of some giants after some of them yell out for her to do so.